Evil Hearted You: Recording and releases

-Reception
+Critical commentary

+In her pop music column in Disc Weekly, Penny Valentine thought the decision to release the single as a double A-side was "madness", since "Still I'm Sad" was "super" while "Evil Hearted You" was "so dull".

-Music critic Cub Koda describes the song as a "minor-key pop classic" and guitarist Jeff Beck's solo as "equal parts classical and James Bond soundtrack".
+Among retrospective reviewers, the music critic Cub Koda describes the song as a "minor-key pop classic" and the guitarist Jeff Beck's solo as "equal parts classical and James Bond soundtrack".
+The biographer Martin Power writes:

-In a review for AllMusic, Richie Unterberger called the song "one of the gloomiest hit singles in all of 1960s British rock" and adds:
+In a review for AllMusic, Richie Unterberger calls the song "one of the gloomiest hit singles in all of 1960s British rock" and adds:

 Other versions

 "Evil Hearted You" was recorded by the American group the Human Beinz, prior to changing their name.
 Unterberger describes it as "a faithful version".